steven-halla/casino_hell/FinalTesting.md

 8) update shops
 9) make sure level up works for all screens
 10) IF we are here then we only have a week left to finish project

+LEVEL 1
+ALL LEVEL UPS HAVE BEEN TESTED AND WORK